 The Global Positioning System allows any properly equipped user to determine precise time and velocity and worldwide latitude, longitude and altitude to within a few meters.
-Although originally designed as a guidance and navigational tool for the military, GPS has proven beneficial in the commercial and civil markets for a number of activities, including transportation, surveying and rescue operations.
+Although originally designed as a guidance and navigational tool for the military, GPS has proven beneficial in the commercial and civil markets for transportation, surveying and rescue operations.

 The GPS IIR satellites are compatible with the current system and provide improved navigation accuracy, achieved by using an ITT Industries payload system.
 Additionally, increased autonomy and longer spacecraft life are inherent in the Lockheed Martin satellite design.

-Lockheed Martin is also leading a team to develop the U.S. Air Force’s next-generation Global Positioning System, GPS III.
-The team, which includes Spectrum Astro, Raytheon, ITT, and General Dynamics, is currently under contract for GPS III concept definition and plans to compete for the future development.
+Lockheed Martin is also leading a team to develop the U.S. Air Force's next generation Global Positioning System satellite, GPS III.
+The team, which includes Spectrum Astro, Raytheon, ITT, and General Dynamics, is currently preparing for the GPS III Phase A competition.